-Wuhayshi is described as a tiny man not given to impassioned speeches.
-But he is considered an intellectual with a keen grasp of the Koran and hadiths.
-His credibility and authority is believed to stem from his close personal ties to bin Laden.
+Described as a tiny man not given to impassioned speeches, Wuhayshi was considered an intellectual with a keen grasp of the Koran and hadiths.
+His credibility and authority was thought to stem from his close personal ties to bin Laden.

 In Jan.
 2009, Wuhayshi released a video announcing the merger of militant groups in Yemen and Saudi Arabia – effectively providing an umbrella for Saudi militants fleeing the anti-terror crackdowns by Saudi authorities.

 In May 2011, shortly after bin Laden was killed by US Navy SEALS in Pakistan, Wuhayshi issued a statement warning the US that, “what is coming is greater and worse.”

 In August 2011, Yemeni military officials claimed Wuhayshi had been killed in fighting in southern Yemen.
 The report was not confirmed and in December 2011, Wuhayshi released a statement that AQAP was supporting Salafis in their fight against the Shiite Houthis, intervening in a longstanding uprising in northern Yemen.